- Send with Email

 Further background research and planning of awareness-raising campaign, developing and testing survey in multiple languages: September 2011-January 2012.

-Launch of survey, collection of data: January-May 2012.
+Launch of survey, collection of data: April-July 2012.

 In parallel, FRA launched a new research project which aims to contribute to more relevant and effective policy making in the field of LGBT equality.
 This research will focus on four professional groups: public officials, teachers, law enforcement staff and health workers, including trans health providers.
 The research will be conducted through qualitative interviews in 14 EU Member States and Croatia.
 This analysis should provide a good basis for more targeted advice to EU institutions and Member States, especially in light of their efforts to meet the standards as set by the Council of Europe Committee of Ministers Recommendation 2010(5).
 The results should be made available in the second half of 2013 and 2014.